MakieOrg/Makie.jl/docs/src/tutorials/basic-tutorial.md

 Makie is the name of the whole plotting ecosystem and `Makie.jl` is the main package that describes how plots work.
 To actually render and save plots, we need a backend that knows how to translate plots into images or vector graphics.

-There are three main backends which you can use to render plots (for more information, have a look at \myreflink{Backends}):
+There are three main backends which you can use to render plots (for more information, have a look at [Backends](@ref)):

 - `CairoMakie.jl` if you want to render vector graphics or high quality 2D images and don't need interactivity or true 3D rendering.
 - `GLMakie.jl` if you need interactive windows and true 3D rendering but no vector output.